openid/sharedsignals/openid-sharedsignals-eventdef-specification-1_0.md

 1. The $id of the schema MUST be publicly accessible on the internet and resolve to the schema document.
 1. The "title" and "description" of the schema must be meaningful and indicative of its function.
 1. The naming of all schema properties MUST be indicative of its function.
-1. Schemas may not be removed, only deprecated.
+1. Schemas may not be removed, only deprecated through .
 Any changes to schemas must follow semantic versioning.

 ## Notational Considerations